-Composing Disability is a biennial conference series we sponsor with the Columbian College of Arts and Sciences, Office of Diversity and Inclusion, English Department, and University Writing Program.
+Composing Disability is a biennial conference series we sponsor with the Columbian College of Arts and Sciences, Office of Diversity, Equity, and Community Engagement, English Department, and University Writing Program.

 A History of Composing Disability